andrewheld616/andrewheld616/README.md

 ### Hello world, I'm [Andrew][website] :wave:

 ## I'm a full-stack developer, and sometimes also an amateur chef and musician
-- :robot: I'm currently working on a sci-fi inspired 2D action/adventure RPG
+- :robot: I'm currently working on a sci-fi inspired 2D action/adventure side-scroller
 - :closed_lock_with_key: I'm currently learning firewall security management & maitenance
 - :handshake: I'm looking forward to contributing to Open Source projects
-- :trophy: 2021 Goal: To collaborate with more developers
+- :trophy: 2021 Goal: To work on DIY projects using Raspberry Pi
+- :snake: I want to try and recreate classic video games from my youth with pygame
 - :baseball: Fun Fact: I've been to over 200 baseball games

 ### Connect with Me: